tenable/access-undenied-aws/README.md

 Invalid action:
 * a principal or action that cannot be simulated by access undenied.

-"Allowed":
+"Allowed"

-An `"Allowed"` result means that access undenied could not find the reason for AccessDenied.
-This can be for a variety of reasons:
+An `"Allowed"` result means that access undenied couldn't find the reason for AccessDenied, this could be for a variety of reasons:
 * Policies, resources and/or identities have changed since the CloudTrail event and access now actually allowed
 * Unsupported resource policy type
 * Unsupported policy type (VPC endpoint policy, session policy, etc.)
 * Unsupported condition key
 #### ResultDetails
-These are the details of the result and provide an explanation of the remediation steps, This section can contain `PoliciesToAdd` or `ExplicitDenyPolicies`.
+These are the details of the result, explaining the remediation steps, this section may contain either `PoliciesToAdd` or `ExplicitDenyPolicies`.
 ##### PoliciesToAdd
-These are the policies that need to be added to enable least-privilege access.
+These are the policies which need to be added to enable least-privilege access.
 Each policy contains:
 * `AttachmentTargetArn`: the entity to which the new policy should be attached
-* `Policy`: The contents of the policy to be added
+* `Policy`: The content of the policy to be added
 ##### ExplicitDenyPolicies
-These are the policies that are causing the explicit deny, and so need to be removed or modified to facilitate access.
+These are the policies cause explicit deny, which need to be removed or modified to facilitate access.
 AccessUndenied also gives the specific statement causing the `Deny` outcome.
-* `AttachmentTargetArn`: The entity to which the policy causing explicit deny is currently attached.
+* `AttachmentTargetArn`: the entity to which the policy causing explicit deny is currently attached
 * `PolicyArn`: The arn (if applicable) of the policy causing explicit deny.
-For the sake of convenience, resource policies are represented by generic placeholder arns such as: `arn:aws:s3:::my-bucket/S3BucketPolicy`.
+For the sake of convenience, resource policies are represented by generic placeholder arns such as: `arn:aws:s3:::my-bucket/S3BucketPolicy`
 * `PolicyName`: The policy name, if applicable.
-Resource policies. are represented by generic placeholder names such as `S3BucketPolicy`
+Resource policies are represented by generic placeholder names such as `S3BucketPolicy`
-* `PolicyStatement`: The specific statement causing explicit deny in the aforementioned policy.
+* `PolicyStatement`: The specific statement in the aforementioned policy causing explicit deny
 ## Acknowledgements
 This project makes use of Ian Mckay's [iam-dataset](https://github.com/iann0036/iam-dataset) Ben Kehoe's [aws-error-utils](https://github.com/benkehoe/aws-error-utils).